osm2pgsql-dev/osm2pgsql-website/themepark/users-manual.md

 The `attribution`, `extent`, and `tileset` settings are used by the tileserver plugins only.

+## Theme Search Path

+Themepark will look for themes in the directories specified in the *theme search path*.
+The search path can be set with the `THEMEPARK_PATH` environment variable, it must contain a list of directory names separated with colons (`:`).
+Additionally the search path will always contain the `themes` directory in the Themepark repository.

+Use `themepark:add_theme_dir(DIR)` to prepend `DIR` to the theme search path.
+If `DIR` is a relative path, interpret it relative to the file the function was called from, usually your config file.

 ## Adding Topics

 Add any topics you want to use in your map using the